-- - The Audible Tone screen displays. - When the desired option is selected, press the ENTER → button to save your changes and return to the Tool Settings menu.
+- - The Audible Tone screen displays. - Use the UP

+and DOWN buttons, as necessary, to highlight On or Off as desired. - When the desired option is selected, press the ENTER ⊕ button to save your changes and return to the Tool Settings menu.